sifrr/sifrr-elements/README.md

 // or multiple images
 document.querySelectorAll('.lazy').forEach(lazyLoader.observe);

-// not img's data-src will be changed to src when rootmargin condition is satisfied
+// observed images' data-src will be changed to src when rootmargin condition is satisfied
 ```

 ## License